rtansf/cubify/README.md

 There are 3 types of cubes in a cube set: "source", "binned" and "aggregated".
 A cube set consists of one and only one source cube, one and only one binned cube, and zero or more aggregated cubes.

-We have seen the binning definitions (binnings.json)  and aggregation definitions (aggs.json) in tutorial 1.
-We will now use these definitions together with the source data defined in purchases.csv to create our cube set, called "purchasesCubeSet".

 In our tutorial, once createCubeSet returns successfully, our purchasesCubeSet contains a "source" cube reflecting the original data imported from purchases.csv.
 To get the source cube rows, call getSourceCubeRows like so: